hwchen/keyring-rs/README.md

 iOS (keychain), macOS (keychain), and
 Windows (credential manager).

-It also builds on FreeBSD (secret-service), and probably works there, but since neither the maintainers nor GitHub do building and testing on FreeBSD, we can't be sure.
+It also builds on FreeBSD and OpenBSD (secret-service), and probably works there, but since neither the maintainers nor GitHub do building and testing on BSDs, we can't be sure.

 The default features of this crate are set up to build all the available platform support.